Artemis-RGB/Artemis.Wiki/guides/user/devices/wooting.md

 <br>
 ## Linux

-On Debian-based distros of Linux, Wooting provides a `deb` package which is an easy to install method of getting the Wooting SDK and Pl ugin installed.
+On Debian-based distros of Linux, Wooting provides a `.deb` package which is an easy to install method of getting the Wooting SDK and Pl ugin installed.
 However if you aren't running a Debian-based distro, don't fret!
 It's not too difficult to get things working for your distro.